How to Work from Home (11 Not-so-Obvious Tips)

 11) Don’t beat yourself up

-Finally, you’re going to have good days and bad days – just like you always have.
+Finally, you’re going to have good days and bad days when you’re working from home.

-You’re going to have days where you felt like you got everything on your list done, and then some.
+You’re going to have days where you feel like you got everything on your list done, and then some.

 And others where you were a waste of space.